elarsiad/coastal-tide-modeling-and-analysis/README.md

-# Tidal Forecast Project
+# Tidal Forecast and Analysis Project

 ## Description

-This project contains Matlab scripts to predict and validate tidal levels.
+This project contains Matlab scripts to predict, analyse, and validate tidal levels.

 `download_data_awl_api.m` downloads the water level data from the marine automated weather station and use these as an input to forecast the tides.